clokep/thundershows/README.txt

 Usage
 ------------------------------------------

 1. Create a new calendar and choose a remote calendar with "ThunderShows" as the provider
 2. Go into the options of that calendar (right click > "Properties")
 3. Choose the "ThunderShows Provider" tab
-4. Add the shows you would like to have appear as events (shows must exactly match the name of the show -- see http://on-my.tv/show-select)
+4. Add the shows you would like to have appear as events (see http://on-my.tv/show-select)

 ------------------------------------------
 Known issues